-But they have a brand new topping, an amazing cinnamon streusel that bakes into the top of the muffins and turns a gorgeous golden brown.
+But they have a brand new topping — an amazing cinnamon streusel!
+The streusel topping bakes into the top of the muffins and turns a gorgeous golden brown.

 I know we can’t always help it, but I hate when a recipe only uses part of a can of pumpkin puree and I have to open an entire can.

 The last key ingredient is to add a little oil to keep them extra moist.